What is Defense in Depth?

-By layering a series of different defenses, such as firewalls, antivirus, intrusion detection, secure gateways, and more, businesses are able to fill gaps and close loopholes that would exist if the network relied on only one layer of security.
+By layering a series of different defenses, such as firewalls, antivirus, intrusion detection, port scanning, secure gateways, and more, businesses are able to fill gaps and close loopholes that would exist if the network relied on only one layer of security.
 As an example, if the network protection layer is compromised by a hacker, defense in depth gives administrators and engineers additional time to deploy updates and countermeasures while the antivirus and firewall layers are in place to block further entry.

 How does it relate to layered security?

 Layered security, regarding small and medium businesses (SMBs), uses a combination of several cybersecurity solutions that are designed to reduce a network’s attack surface and protect it from all angles.